Filling your prescriptions

 Many network retail pharmacies have vaccinating pharmacists who are able to provide covered preventive immunizations at no cost to you.
 Find network vaccination pharmacies.

 Note: To make sure you pay the right amount for your prescriptions, always show your UMP ID card first.
 If you have a prescription drug discount card, show that card second to see if you can get a discount on prescriptions UMP does not cover.

 If you use a non-network pharmacy of any type, you will pay the entire cost of the drug upfront and must submit a Prescription Drug Claim Form.
 However, only the allowed amount for covered prescription drugs will count toward your prescription drug deductible or prescription drug out-of-pocket limit.

 Postal Prescription Services (PPS) is the plan's only network mail-order pharmacy.
 You can have your prescriptions filled and delivered to any location in the United States by setting up an account with PPS or calling them at 1-800-552-6694.
 You may also call Washington State Rx Services at 1-888-361-1611 (TRS: 711) for more information about mail order.

 When you use PPS, the same deductible, coinsurance, preauthorization requirements, and limits apply as when you use a network pharmacy.

 At non-network pharmacies

 The plan will not cover a refill until 84 percent of the last prescription should be used up.
 Claims for therapeutic equivalents of the previously prescribed drug will also be denied.
 This also applies if your prescription is destroyed, lost, expired, or stolen.
-For example, if you get a 90-day supply and you try to refill this prescription before 76 days have passed, coverage will be denied.

 Learn about other limits on your drug coverage.